 - If the updated geometry includes a new part, that part is only visible if the parent assembly is 100% visible in the snapshot.

 Example: Version 1 of the model includes a snapshot with a hidden part in the Connections 1 sub-assembly.
 When version 2 is imported, it adds a new part to the Connections 1 sub-assembly.
-The new part is imported as being hidden because the Connections 1 sub-assembly was not 100% visible when the snapshot was originally created.
+The new part imports as hidden because the Connections 1 sub-assembly was not 100% visible when the snapshot was created.

 - All snapshots retain the existing markup, pins, cross sections, measurements, and comments.

 - All snapshots become read-only when you open a previous version of the current model.

 - You cannot create new snapshots in past versions for your model.